 Source: Canva

-Graphic design platform, Canva, puts this into practice on their plans and pricing pages.
+Graphic design platform Canva puts this into practice on their plans and pricing pages.
 When looking at the two side-by-side CTAs, your eyes are naturally drawn to "start designing," right?
 With "browse templates" blending in more with the background, it's evident that the CTA design encourages you to take the plunge and start creating instead of spending time browsing.
-However, Canva realizes part of its audience isn’t ready to sign up for an account or start designing.
+However, Canva realizes that some of its audience isn’t ready to sign up for an account or start designing.
 The secondary CTA offers an option for less-committed viewers and minimizes the chances of them bouncing—which is a win!

 To ensure your CTAs are as persuasive and visually appealing as possible, test them regularly with users.
 Even minor changes can have a significant impact, whether you’re changing the copy, size, color, placement, or style of your call to action button.